a badge showing QUITTR achievements and positive user feedback

 When Not Masturbating May Not Be Necessary

 If masturbation is private, controlled, not driven by porn escalation or shame, and leaves your relationships and work intact, stopping is not a medical requirement.
-Some people benefit from moderation rather than abstinence, depending on personal goals around sexual health, self-control, and intimacy.
+Some people benefit from moderation rather than total abstinence, depending on personal goals around sexual health, self-control, and intimacy.

 How Identity and Meaning Influence the Decision